 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-If you need to borrow money, there are a wide variety of legitimate personal loan companies that offer fair rates and terms.
-But unfortunately, there are also plenty of predatory lenders and scammers looking to take advantage of borrowers desperate for a loan.
+If you need to borrow money, a wide variety of legitimate personal loan companies offer fair rates and terms.
+But unfortunately, you also have to watch for predatory lenders and scammers looking to take advantage of borrowers who are desperate for a loan.

 If you’re wondering what predatory lending is and how to avoid it, here’s what you should know: